scottbedard/hexchess.rs/README.md

 ## WASM

-A web assembly module can be accessed via `@bedard/hexchess`
+A TypeScript web assembly module is available as `@bedard/hexchess`

 ```ts
 import { parse } from '@bedard/hexchess'